 The Need for Spectrum

 5G works best within a certain frequency range known as the C-band.
-Large telecoms, as well as many smaller companies, are hoping to get in on the 5G revolution.
+Large telecoms, as well as many smaller companies, are hoping to capitalize on the 5G revolution.
 Spectrum availability within the ideal frequency range is a valuable commodity for these companies.

-The FCC is trying to address potential spectrum shortages for 5G, as reported by CNET.
-In early February, the agency announced a deal to pay satellite companies billions of dollars to change frequencies and free up C-band spectrum.
-The newly available frequencies are expected to be auctioned in December.
+The FCC has been trying to address potential spectrum shortages for 5G, as reported by CNET.
+In early 2020, the agency announced a deal to pay satellite companies billions of dollars to change frequencies and free up C-band spectrum.

-Two monumental FCC orders in 2018 addressing One Touch Make Ready (OTMR) for joint use and the municipal small cell approval process have sped small cell deployment already, according to Brendan Carr.
-He pointed to a 70% increase in internet speeds over the past two years as evidence, according to Multichannel News.
+Two monumental FCC orders in 2018 addressing One Touch Make Ready (OTMR) for joint use and the municipal small cell approval process have sped small cell deployment, according to Brendan Carr.
+He pointed to a 70% increase in internet speeds over the past two and a half years as evidence, according to Multichannel News.

 The commission’s “Third Report and Order” on small cell deployment set shot clocks that limit the time a municipality can take to rule on a small cell application.
 It also establishes what the FCC considers maximum reasonable fees a city can charge the attaching companies per small cell.

-While some cities and utilities have embraced small cell as an additional revenue source and as necessary to bring 5G to their communities, others continue to resist the new rules.
-Oral arguments in separate lawsuits against the two FCC orders began in the U.S. Court of Appeals in the Ninth Circuit Feb.
-10. Bloomberg Law outlined some of the opposing arguments in advance.
+While some cities and utilities embraced small cell as an additional revenue source and as necessary to bring 5G to their communities, others resisted the new rules and filed separate lawsuits contesting the two 2018 orders.
+In August 2020, a three-judge panel in the U.S. Ninth Circuit Court of Appeals upheld both orders with the lone exception of some restrictions on cities’ aesthetic regulations in the small cell order, as explained in an article by Davis Wright Tremaine LLP.

 - If community colleges are slow to establish adequate training programs for tower workers and telecom technicians, companies may have to create more in-house training, which would be a significant expense.